 How Do Dolphins Breastfeed Underwater?

-All mammals have evolved and developed different, unique mechanisms that enable them to survive in their environments.
-In the case of dolphins, they have their means of breastfeeding underwater.
-Whales are surrounded by water, and breastfeeding in this environment is not as easy as it would be for a land mammal.
+All mammals have developed different, unique mechanisms that enable them to survive in their environments.
+Dolphins are surrounded by water, and breastfeeding in this environment is not as easy as it would be for a land mammal.

 Dolphins have two mammary slits on their underside, with an inverted nipple inside.
-The nipples are not the same as terrestrial mammals with protruding nipples, and young dolphins can not feed at any time as land mammals can.
+The nipples do not protrude the same as terrestrial mammals, and young dolphins can not feed at any time as land mammals can.

-When the dolphin calf is ready to feed, they dive underneath the mother and nudge the mammary slits.
-This signals to the mother that the calf is ready to provide.
-This also works as a way to stimulate the mammary slit to release the nipples.
+When the calf is ready to feed, they dive underneath the mother and nudge the mammary slits.
+This signals to the mother that the calf is ready to feed.
+This also stimulates the mammary slit to release the nipples.

 Whereas the young of land mammals will regulate the amount of milk they take from their mother, marine mammals are different.